Amr Zaki: Wigan Athletic

 On 22 July 2008, Wigan Athletic completed a one-year loan deal to bring Zaki to the JJB Stadium for a sum of £1.5 million.
 After scoring two goals in his two pre-season appearances for Wigan, Zaki scored on his league debut on 16 August against West Ham United.
 On 30 August he scored his first brace for Wigan in a 5–0 victory over Premier League new-boys Hull City.
 On 13 September he scored his fourth goal in as many games in the Premier League as Wigan drew with Sunderland, putting him joint top of the goal scoring charts alongside Jermain Defoe.
 On 28 September, Zaki scored again in the Premier League from the penalty spot against Manchester City, and this goal took him to the top of the goal scorers list with 5 goals in 6 games.
 He followed it with two more goals against Liverpool, further solidifying his position as top scorer in the English Premier League.
-He also scored penalties in 2–1 victories over Portsmouth and Newcastle.
+He also scored penalties in 2–1 victories over Portsmouth and Newcastle United.
 At one point he was the third top scorer in the Premier League behind Chelsea's Nicolas Anelka and Manchester City's Robinho who had 15 and 12 respectively to Zaki's 10, however he failed to add to that tally in which Anelka finished top with 19.

 Wigan Athletic chairman Dave Whelan likened Zaki to Alan Shearer, saying "when you look at this lad and his build...
 He has the same confidence when he gets the ball, he knows where the goal is, he doesn't need to look up, he has this instinct.
 Strikers like that have an instinct as to where the goal is.
 You can't describe it, you can't give it to anybody.
 Former Wigan manager Steve Bruce had also been highly impressed with Zaki, and told the press he believes he is "awesome".
 Bruce said "he put in a fantastic performance.
 If he keeps playing like that he is going to have a real future in the Premier League" and "his physique is great, he has awesome power and pace and of course he wants to score goals which is the important thing".